Categories

 6:00pm Departures

-The event will take place on Sunday 13th July at PAUS, located approximately 10 miles west of Cambridge.
+The one-day retreat will take place on a choice of 2 dates: Saturday 11 July and Sunday 12 July at PAUS, located approximately 10 miles west of Cambridge.
 Address: Toft Road, Cambridge, CB23 2TT.
 Car-sharing encouraged.
 It takes about 1 hr 10 mins to get to PAUS from Rugby.

 Join me for a day of Wild & Rooted — you deserve to feel grounded, restored, and renewed!